Our Parish History

 Saint George Greek Orthodox Church History

 The first Parish Priest Father Kalistos Kotsonis introduced a line of successors: Father Demetrios Stamos who celebrated services in the church basement in 1949.
-Father Philemon Sevastiathis who ministered until 1952; Father Alexander Papastefanos who led efforts to build the new church; Father John Magoulias who in 1953 through 1955 guided the community to completion and dedication of the church on April 24, 1955; Father John Magoulias who served until 1963; Father George Hiotis who ministered until June 1968, and from 1968 to June 30, 2013 Father Philemon Karamanos.
-Our present Parish Priest is Father Anthony Cook who officially began January 1, 2013.
+Father Philemon Sevastiathis who ministered until 1952; Father Alexander Papastefanos who led efforts to build the new church; Father John Magoulias who in 1953 through 1955 guided the community to completion and dedication of the church on April 24, 1955; Father John Magoulias who served until 1963; Father George Hiotis who ministered until June 1968; Father Philemon Karamanos served from 1968 to June 30, 2013; Father Anthony Cook served from January 1, 2013 until January 2, 2022.
+Our present Parish Priest is Father John Sakellariou who officially began on July 1, 2022.

 Undaunted by a tornado that leveled the church on May 12, 1956, the congregation relocated to Calvary Lutheran Church, Chandler Street, Lincoln Park for 20 years.
 The Saint George community of 400 families has blossomed and borne fruit.
 His grace Bishop Demetrios dedicated the Grecian and Youth Center on November 9, 1975.
 On March 4, 1979, his Grace Bishop Timothy dedicated the Education Building.
 Until the Church was completed on October 24, 1982, the Saint George Parish held its services in the makeshift hall of the Grecian Center.
 The community continued with the Deaconess Tower, a 150-apartment building for senior citizens, opening and fully occupied in September 1983.
 The Reverend Philemon Karamanos Park adjoining the church parking lot added another gem in June 2003.